-&lt;sup>55 As Tatlock points out, "It was usual for Welsh princes, when in trouble with other Welsh or the Normans, to summon to their aid the easily accessible Danes and Irish of Dublin or Waterford, who found their account in it by savage plundering and carrying off the Welsh as slaves for the Irish market" (The Legendary History of Britain, p.
-109).
-For a discussion of Geoffrey's Welsh interests and a summary of arguments regarding his ethnic sympathies, see Gillingham, The English in the Twelfth Century, ch.
-2.
+46 As Tatlock points out, "It was usual for Welsh princes, when in trouble with other Welsh or the Normans, to summon to their aid the easily accessible Danes and Irish of Dublin or Waterford, who found their account in it by savage plundering and carrying off the Welsh as slaves for the Irish market" (Legendary History, 109).
+For a discussion of Geoffrey's Welsh interests and a summary of arguments regarding his ethnic sympathies, see Gillingham, English in the Twelfth Century, chapter 2.

-responds with a savage invasion of Denmark to enforce his authority.
+alliance to take over his brother's throne.
+He is attacked at sea by the Norwegian princess's lover, King Ginchtalacus (Guthlac) of Denmark, who is then shipwrecked, captured by Belinus, and eventually released in return for tribute.
+Later, the Danes refuse to pay this tribute to Belinus's son Gurguint Barbtruc, who responds with a savage invasion of Denmark to enforce his authority.
 Apart from establishing the questionable loyalty of the Danes, the episode seems designed to reduce Denmark to a tributary kingdom almost from the beginning of British history.
 Geoffrey repeats the motif later when the Danes are again forced to accept British rule under Arthur.
-According to Tatlock, "Arthur's vast Scandinavian domains seem like an antecedent revanche for the Scandinavian rule throughout the British Isles centuries later."
-However, such a desire for revenge seems unmotivated some fifty years or so after the last Danish attempt to take back the English throne.
-More likely, Geoffrey was reacting to the growth of an Anglo-Danish ethnocentrism in eastern England combined with the increasingly influential place of English churchmen in Denmark.
+According to Tatlock, "Arthur's vast Scandinavian domains seem like an antecedent revanche for the Scandinavian rule throughout the British Isles centuries later."47 However, such a desire for revenge seems unmotivated some fifty years or so after the last Danish attempt to take back the English throne.
+More likely, Geoffrey was reacting to the growth of an Anglo-Danish ethnocentrism in eastern England combined with the increasingly influential place of English churchmen in Denmark.48